ozkantuba/CreativeProgrammingI/Assignments/Week12_FinalProject.md

 **Nov 16:** Final project assigned, work on your concept statement and rough prototypes.
 **Nov 24:** Due for rough concept statements and mindmaps **Nov 30:** Tuba out of town, no class!
 Continue working on projects.
-**Dec 7:** Rough prototypes due, demos of work in progress and work day.
-**Dec 21:** Final projects due uploaded to Canvas and Tumblr with the process documentation.
+**Dec 7:** Rough prototypes due, demos of work in progress and work day **Dec 21:** Final projects due uploaded to Canvas and Tumblr with the process documentation.

 ### FOR SATURDAY, NOVEMBER 24